 The Beers criteria list drugs to avoid in the treatment of older adults, and they have been updated every three years, beginning in 2011.
 The 2019 measures include 30 medications or medication classes to be avoided in all older adults and 40 drugs or medication classes that should be used with caution or avoided in certain patients.
-A previous study cited by the Beers Criteria found that half of older adults use at least one potentially inappropriate medication; nonsteroidal anti-inflammatory drugs were the most common class of questionable prescriptions.
+A previous study cited by the Beers Criteria found that half of older adults use at least one potentially inappropriate medication; nonsteroidal anti-inflammatory drugs (such as prescription Celebrex or Indocin) were the most common class of questionable prescriptions.

 Community pharmacists also play a crucial role in the fight against polypharmacy.
 They have a perfect opportunity to start a conversation about why an individual is taking a specific medication and whether they know about the side effects or complications associated with their prescribed medications.

 Polypharmacy is one more reason why every person should see a primary care provider (PCP), also referred to as a general practitioner (GP), regularly.
 This person acts as the “gatekeeper” for all of your care and is tasked with coordinating and evaluating all testing and medications prescribed for you by specialists.